 7 Marriage Questions Every Engaged Couple Should Ask to Avoid Divorce

-Even if certain topics don’t seem relevant to you now, they are almost certain to become so later down the line.
+Even if certain topics don’t seem relevant now, they are almost certain to become so later down the line.
 When couples have different views on major issues, such as the desire to have children or other future goals, they might not be able to reconcile their differences in a way that leaves both individuals happy and fulfilled.
 For this reason, many divorces might be avoided if couples communicated these needs before they head to the altar.

 1. How will we handle our finances after the wedding?